metaplex-foundation/developer-hub/src/pages/candy-machine/sugar/commands/freeze.md

 description: freeze command.
 ---

-When the Candy Machine has the freeze guard enabled, the `freeze` command can be used to manege its different stages.
+When the Candy Machine has the freeze guard enabled, the `freeze` command can be used to manage its different stages.

 After enabling the freeze guard on the default guards or an individual group, it needs to be initialized before minting can start.
-To initialize the freeza guard, use the `initialize` sub-command:
+To initialize the freeze guard, use the `initialize` sub-command:

 ```
 sugar freeze initialize --period <SECONDS>